famished-tiger/loxxy/README.md

 TODO: Write usage instructions here

 ## Other Lox implementations in Ruby
-An impressive list of Lox implementations can be found [here](https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations)

 For Ruby, there is the [lox](https://github.com/rdodson41/ruby-lox) gem.
 There are other Ruby-based projects as well: